ska-sa/katgpucbf/doc/control.rst

 ``?capture-start``, ``?capture-stop``
     Enable or disable transmission of output data.
 This does not affect transmission of descriptors, which cannot be disabled.
-In the initial state transmission is disabled, unless the :option:`!--tx-enabled` command-line option has been passed.
+In the initial state transmission is disabled, unless the :option:`!--send-enabled` command-line option has been passed.

 Shutting down the correlator